Insights

 Proactive compliance monitoring

 Duva emphasizes the importance of proactive compliance monitoring.
-Machine learning can generate alerts based on specific behaviors, such as increased service calls, indicating potential compliance issues.
+Machine learning can analyze behavioral patterns and generate alerts—such as spikes in customer service calls—that flag emerging compliance risks.

-“And that’s really the ultimate goal.
-Finding out about an issue in near real time allows you to fix it right away.”
+“And that’s the primary goal—finding out about an issue in near real-time so you can fix it right away.”

 DIVIDER